jhu-dvrk/dvrk-readthedocs/docs/pages/development/ros-clients/python.rst

 For the dVRK, one can use the classes ``dvrk.arm``, ``dvrk.psm``, ``dvrk.mtm``... that use the ``crtk.utils`` to provide as many features as possible.
-This is convenient for general purpose testing, for example in combination with iPython to test snippets of code.
+This is convenient for general purpose testing, for example in combination with IPython to test snippets of code.

 **But**, there is a significant performance penalty when using the ``dvrk.xxx`` classes since they subscribe to more topics than